PhoenixVX/golden-age-wiki/minecraft/genlayer/island.md

-# GenLayerIsland *(b1.8-1.1: LayerIsland)*
+# GenLayerIsland *(b1.8-r1.1: LayerIsland)*

 `GenLayerIsland` is the first GenLayer called in world generation.
-Unlike other GenLayers, `GenLayerIsland` does not take in any inputs.
+Unlike other generation layers, `GenLayerIsland` does not take in any inputs.
 It returns a zoomed out map of biomes where 1 in 10 biomes are plains and the rest are ocean.
 In addition to this, the biome at (0, 0) is always a plains biome.

 ## Pseudocode
 ```lua